 - Decide if it's really for you.
 With private health insurance, you have a lot of options at your disposal including delivering in a birthing centre or a private suite where you can have a natural birth but also have access to a hospital's state-of-the art technology.
 With the decline of home birthing and fewer midwives offering the service, there are few upsides to delivering at home.

 What are some other benefits of using the private system?

 Private health gives you a whole lot of options for choosing where and how to deliver, but it can go even further.
 If you use your hospital cover to choose your own OB, the OB will most likely offer complimentary birthing courses.
 You can learn skills like how to breastfeed properly, how to pump and store breast milk for later use and how to keep yourself fit through prenatal yoga and Pilates.

 Your extras cover will also help out a lot and give you ways to shake some of those pregnancy-related aches and pains through natural therapies like massage, acupuncture and physio.

 Compare health insurance that covers pregnancy from Finder partners

-If you are thinking about starting a family, and think private is the route you want to follow - You will have to take out a top level of hospital cover.
-There’s a 12 month waiting period too - so if you’re thinking about starting a family, it’s a good time to look so you’re covered in time for the birth.
+If you're thinking about starting a family, and think private is the route you want to follow, you'll need to take out a top (or gold tier level of hospital cover.
+There’s a 12-month waiting period too - so if you’re thinking about starting a family, it’s a good time to start looking, so you’re covered in time for the birth.

-*Prices based on individual female living in Sydney, NSW.
+*Prices are based on a single policy for Sydney, NSW.